Advances in Clinical and Experimental Medicine

 Please note that this journal employs an article processing charge.
 More about the amount of this charge and waivers here.
 The journal offers no discounts, including discounts for lower-income countries and countries against whom international sanctions have been imposed.

-Please note that your paper – if accepted for publication – will initially be published online as an ahead of print article (with active DOI, registered in PubMed, but without page numbers) as soon as possible.
-You can see how an ahead of print published paper looks like here.
-Later the same paper will appear in an issue (DOI does not change) with numbered pages (the contents of our issues are planned in advance).
+If accepted for publication, please note that your paper will initially be published online as an ahead-of-print article (with active DOI, registered in PubMed, but without page numbers) as soon as possible.
+You can see what an ahead-of-print published paper looks like here.
+Later, the same paper will appear in an issue (the DOI does not change) with numbered pages (the contents of our issues are set in advance).

 We offer neither fast-track nor priority publication in any form.
-We perform no pre-assessment of papers sent by e-mail regarding their scope or publication possibility.
+We do not pre-assess papers sent by e-mail regarding their scope or publication possibility.

-Please note that papers not conforming to the rules listed below will not be peer-reviewed until the authors adjust them appropriately.
-Conformity to the instructions for authors is authors’ responsibility, not editors’.
+Please note that papers that do not conform to the rules listed below will not be peer-reviewed until the authors adjust them appropriately.
+Conformity to the instructions for authors is the author’s responsibility, not the editors’.

-The Editorial Board accepts for publication only manuscripts written in US English.
-Authors not entirely familiar with English usage are advised to seek assistance of an English speaker; correct style is the responsibility of the authors.
+The Editorial Board accepts manuscripts written in US English for publication only.
+Authors not entirely familiar with English usage are advised to seek the assistance of an English speaker; the author's responsibility is to choose the correct style.
 The journal does not offer translation services.

 Types of manuscripts